 We are not mandating the use of ISO 20022 messaging standards between the participants in the End-User Overlay Services Layer or between the Customer (PSU) and the End-User Overlay Services Layer.
-We recognise however, that a level of API definition may be required for certain core end-user services (such as Request to Pay and Confirmation of Payee) to enable interoperability, and therefore increased competition, between different service providers.
+We recognise, however, that a level of API definition may be required for certain core end-user services (such as Request to Pay and Confirmation of Payee) to enable interoperability, and therefore increased competition, between different service providers.
+It is envisaged that ISO 20022 would be the message standard adopted for any additions the NPA API catalogue.
 Furthermore, non-direct settling PSPs should be provided with ISO 20022 access to the NPA should they wish to obtain the benefits of using it, though using ISO 20022 would not be mandated for this category of participant.